davidrcurtin/-MATHUSLA_LLPfiles_RHN_Utau/README.md

 The easiest way to get a list of the available mN values in each benchmark model is to look at the numerical suffixes of the RHN_Umu_LLPweight4vectorWZlist_mN_YYY files.
 These production modes are available for all considered mN, and hence these files are always present for all considered mN.

+Note: the WZ production mode files go up to 5.7 GeV, higher than the other modes.
+The Utau lifetime table and the decay files are also extended in mass range for this model.